maboa/shape-journalism/courses/web-for-news/day 1/04-canvas.md

 ------------
 Create a canvas chart with an image fallback.

+Note: the origin (0,0) of a Canvas is in the top left corner.

 ---

 [<< previous 3.
 HTML5 Getting Started](03-html5-getting-started.md) | [next 5.
 SVG >>](05-svg.md)